Leading Oil & Gas Drilling Contractor Improves Life Safety Strategies by Use of Technology

-Captain Hargreaves adds that both he and his relief have experienced true emergency musters since the installation, and that they had musters in less than 10 minutes on both occasions.
+Captain Hargreaves adds that both he and Captain dos Santos have experienced true emergency musters since the installation, and that they had musters in less than 10 minutes on both occasions.
 “One of those emergencies took place at 0200 in the morning, and involved significant emergency response and the confusion that comes along with it,” he says.
 “Still, muster was completed in about 8 minutes.
 If you would have told me this before the installation of the E-Muster system, I would have thought you were lying.”

 In Captain Walker’s mind, the most important outcome is the ability to handle people who are not in their “assigned” muster location: “[The system] has the potential to save lives in a real emergency by tracking personnel who aren't where they are expected to be, and it can be updated efficiently as soon as personnel arrive or depart the vessel.”

 Captain dos Santos agrees.
 “The flexibility of relocating from one muster point to the next is one of the most important outcomes so far.
 The system automatically removes you from your previous muster location and assigns you to your new location once you re-scan,” he says.

 Although all crewmembers mention seeing an improvement as far as muster times go, everyone agrees that the biggest improvement is the additional visibility and the real-time information on who has or has not mustered, as well as each person’s location.
 “I would say our muster times are 20-25% faster on average,” Ken Davis says. “[However,] the biggest benefit by far is our ability to see how many people have mustered in each specific location, as well as the names of those people.
 The capability of the system to adjust a person’s mustered location if they scan in then move to a different location and scan in again is very valuable.”